-1. If you've made changes to the AM and IDM configurations in the Git repository on the CDK that you want to save, export the changes to your local forgeops repository clone.
+- 1. Set the active namespace in your local Kubernetes context to the namespace that you created when you performed the setup task. - 2.
+If you've made changes to the AM and IDM configurations in the Git repository on the CDK that you want to save, export the changes to your local forgeops repository clone.
 If you don't export the configurations before you run the forgeops delete command, all the changes that you've made to the configurations will be lost.